FEDERG was established in May 2012 at the 49th ERA-EDTA congress in Paris and was constituted on 22 May 2014 as a non-profit association in Belgium.

 Vice President: Mr Francisco Monfort (ASHUA)

-Secretary: Mr Michel Schenkel (AIRG-BE)
+Treasurer: Mr Michel Schenkel (AIRG-BE)

 Mr Juan Carlos Julián Mauro (ALCER)

 The Board holds meetings six times a year and all Members are invited to attend.

 The role of the Scientific Council is to:

 - provide advice and recommendations to the FEDERG in matters of research support for projects, funded or supported by FEDERG

 - promote communication between research groups and professionals of health across Europe and the rest of the world, in order to ensure maximum visibility of research, avoid duplication and advance knowledge at the best pace possible

 - be proactive in generating research proposals and soliciting funds for projects carried out by scientific groups including members of the Scientific Council (in such a case, special attention will be required to avoid any conflict of interest)